 Both devices have a f/1.8 aperture, along with optical image stabilisation and a quad-LED True Tone flash.
 The front camera is 7-megapixels on both devices with an aperture of f/2.2.

-There haven't been many rumours to indicate what we might see on the iPhone 8 and iPhone 8 Plus, but we'd like to see two models offering the same capabilities so a dual-setup on the both options would be welcomed.
+We'd like to see all the new iPhone models offering the same capabilities so a dual-setup on the both, or all three options would be welcomed.
 After all, opting for the smaller smartphone shouldn't mean losing out on some of the fun features.
 Smaller hands want to be able to create bokeh images too.

 Apple iPhone 8 and iPhone 8 Plus: Hardware